What is Sensory Processing Disorder (SPD)

 Sensory Discrimination Disorder (SDD)

+This can impact everyday skills like buttoning a shirt, judging how much force to use, or knowing where their body is in space.
 Specific subtypes of SDD encompass auditory discrimination disorder and visual discrimination disorder.

 Logo Faded 2